 - 1 Tablespoon highly active yeast

-- 1/4 cup butter , melted
+- ¼ cup unsalted butter , melted

-- 1/4 cup warm milk
+- ¼ cup warm milk

-- 1/2 teaspoon salt
+- ½ teaspoon fine sea salt

-- 2 to 2-1/2 cups flour (more or less as needed)
+- 2 to 2 1/2 cups all-purpose flour , or more or less as needed

-- 1-1/2 cups powdered sugar
+- 1 ½ cups powdered sugar

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

 - 1 Tablespoon milk

 - Once your dough has risen, punch it down and roll out on a floured surface.
-You want to form a rectangle approximately 10x12 inches.
+You want to form a rectangle, approximately 10×12 inches.
 It doesn’t have to be perfect.
-Spread filling onto the dough with a brush and then roll the dough up.
-I did not use all of the filling.
-Cut the dough into one inch pieces with floss or a large knife.
-Place dough onto a buttered pie dish with rolls about 1 inch apart.
-Let rolls rise for about 15 minutes.
+Spread softened butter onto the dough with a brush and then sprinkle the filling evenly over the top.
+Gently press the sugar down into the butter.
+Roll the doll, length-side, into a swirl.

 - Cut the dough into 1-inch pieces with floss or a large knife.
 Place rolls, swirl-side up, into pie dish, about 1 inch apart.
 Let rolls rise about 15 minutes.

 - Bake 18 to 20 minutes, or until golden brown.
 Remove from oven and let cool.

 - In a large bowl, beat together butter, powdered sugar, vanilla, and milk.
 You can add more milk or powdered sugar to reach your desired consistency.
 Spread over the top of the rolls.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.